-Amanda Hardesty Allen is a Nashville-based freelance writer and a regular contributor to Nashville Paw.
-A graduate of the Indiana University School of Journalism, she specializes in feature writing.
-In addition to writing, she is on the board for her alumni association and loves to volunteer at her favorite organizations around town.
+Amanda Hardesty is a Nashville-based freelance writer.
+A graduate of the Indiana University School of Journalism, she specializes in feature writing and is on the board for her alumni association.
+She enjoys volunteering at her favorite organizations around town.
 She lives in the Sylvan Park area with her two dogs, Bigsby and Roxy.

 Interested in joining our team?
-If you are a writer or photographer, please view our Submission Guidelines; or, if you'd just like to lend a hand, please check out our page on volunteering!
+If you are a writer or photographer, please view our Submission Guidelines; or, if you'd just like to lend a hand, please check out our page on volunteering at our fun events or via magazine delivery!
 And don't forget, we offer great internships, too!